teragonaudio/Website/_posts/2010-02-17-How-to-make-VST-plugins-in-Visual-Studio.md

 }

 {% endhighlight %}

+Note that your project won't compile just yet, but be patient!

 The above code samples are simply blank entry points which don't do anything exciting.
 The VST SDK offers lots of methods which you can override in order